Can Drinking Apple Cider Vinegar Help with Acne?

 - During the American Civil War, in the 1860s, doctors used apple cider vinegar to disinfect soldiers' wounds.3

 More recently, according to a 2016 review article in the journal, Current Opinion in Food Science, "Several studies have reported acetic acid is a bioactive compound that exhibits various therapeutic values.
 Up to date, vinegar has been reported not only for [reducing] obesity, but also shown to exhibit therapeutic effects on diabetes, cardiovascular disorders, and cancer."1

 How Might Drinking Vinegar Treat Acne?

-Protects the skin from damage caused by harmful molecules called free radicals, which may worsen inflammatory acne.
+Protect the skin from damage caused by harmful molecules called free radicals, which may worsen acne.

 - Greater reductions in acne lesions.

 - An increase in insulin sensitivity, meaning that insulin functioned better.

 - A decrease in the level of androgens (male hormones present in both males and females).7,8